 - Working knowledge and ability to use or learn to use current technologies.

 - Valid driver’s license and ability to reliably commute to either the 106 Group offices or project locations.

 - At least one year field experience.

 - Knowledge of architecture/history properties.

 - Knowledge of cultural resources management laws and process.

 - Experience with local artifact assemblages, lab, and curation procedures.

-Complete web application with attached PDF resume and a cover letter highlighting your skills.
+Please complete web application with an attached PDF resume and a cover letter highlighting your skills.

 The 106 Group is an Equal Opportunity Employer.